607011/OneRM/README.md

 The 1RM is useful to determine an individual's maximum strength.
 It's also useful to determine the correct weights (as % of 1RM) when training for a specific goal.

+## Free

+_1RM_ is absolutely free: no ads, no in-app purchases!

+You can even build your own version based on the [source code published on GitHub](https://github.com/ola-ct/1RM).

 ## License

 Copyright &copy; 2020 [Oliver Lau](mailto:oliver@ersatzworld.net)